MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 Optionally you can choose to prepare data outside of your warehouse to leverage new skills and tooling that are emerging in your studio.

-- With [Azure Databricks](https://docs.microsoft.com/azure/azure-databricks/what-is-azure-databricks), the data scientists can use the full power of the Databricks Runtime with a variety of language choices to develop ETL (extract, transform, load) processes that can scale as your game grows and write the data directly into Azure SQL Data Warehouse.
+- With [Azure Databricks](https://docs.microsoft.com/azure/azure-databricks/what-is-azure-databricks), data scientists can use the full power of the Databricks Runtime with a variety of language choices to develop ETL (extract, transform, load) processes that can scale as your game grows, and write the data directly into Azure SQL Data Warehouse.
-- Or you could also perform fast, interactive SQL queries at scale over structured or unstructured data produced by your game hooking up Azure SQL Data Warehouse with [Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/).
+- Or you could also perform fast, interactive SQL queries at scale over structured or unstructured data produced by your game by hooking up Azure SQL Data Warehouse with [Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/).

 ## Additional resources and samples